 Beech leaf disease was recently shown to be caused by a new nematode species, Litylenchus crenatae (Carta et al., 2020).
 Beech leaf disease was first reported in Ohio in 2012, but has since been confirmed in CT, PA, NY, and Ontario, Canada.
 The disease causes defoliation and death of beech trees and is a great threat to the forestry industry and the natural environment in the northern US.
 The dispersal mechanism of this nematode is unknown.

 Foliar nematodes, Aphelenchoides spp. are problems in ornamental plant nurseries and landscapes, and certain agricultural crops such as rice and strawberry.
 Losses from these nematodes are increasing after the phase-out of insecticides that gave incidental control of foliar nematodes.
 A newly described species, A. pseudobesseyi (Subbotin et al., 2020), has become an emerging challenge to soybean production in Brazil (Meyer et al., 2017).
 While it has not yet been reported from soybean in the US, this species is capable of infecting ornamental plants in nurseries and landscapes in Florida and could become a problem in soybean as well.
-Another species, A. besseyi is an emerging problem on strawberry coming into production fields on transplants from infested nurseries (Desaeger and Noling, 2017).
+Another species, A. besseyi, is an emerging problem on strawberry originating from transplants from infested nurseries (Desaeger and Noling, 2017).
 Effective treatments are lacking, and problems caused by foliar nematodes are expected to increase.

 Global climate change impacts nematode problems on golf course turfgrasses in multiple ways, including increased turf stress, more severe damage, allowing additional generations and increasing nematode numbers.
 Golf courses in the northern US primarily use cool-season grass species such as bluegrass, bentgrass and fescue, while southern US golf courses depend on warm-season grasses such as bermudagrass and zoysia.
 The range for warm-season grasses is expanding with climate warming (Hatfield, 2017).
 Warm-season grasses are often more susceptible to damage from plant-parasitic nematodes such as sting or root-knot nematodes than cool-season grasses.
 Cool-season grasses are mostly seeded, while warm-season grasses are generally propagated vegetatively by sod or sprigs (grass stems or runners without soil).
 Sod and sprigs are likely to spread nematodes.
 As warm-season grasses are adopted farther north, golf course superintendents are faced with new nematode problems they are ill-equipped to deal with.